pilipolio/pyrsvd/doc/index.rst

 ..
-PyRSVD documentation master file, created by sphinx-quickstart on Wed Mar  4 22:13:40 2009.
+PyRSVD documentation master file, created by sphinx-quickstart on Tue Mar 10 22:47:17 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyRSVD's Users Guide
+Welcome to PyRSVD's documentation!
 ==================================

 Contents: